Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Evaluation

+Directly applying LDQN, with convolution layers replaced by fully-connected layers to better suit the observations, on meeting-in-a-grid failed to solve the tasks due to the high flickering probability and the observation encoding.
+Additional comparisons with LDQN are given in section \ref{sec:high_d} and \ref{sec:cmotp}, but this shows the sensitivity of LDQN to the task and encoding.

 As shown in Fig.~\ref{fig:hys_value}, TDL increases over time during training, while maintaining a high variance which resulted from domain non-stationary as expected.
-Overall, the usage of TDL verses hysteretic $\beta$ increase significantly as shown in Fig. \ref{fig:hys_usage}; as TDL is used when it is larger than $\beta$, the overall decrease rate is increased over time, thus adding less hysteresis and optimism to experiences deemed predictable by TDL.
-While one would expect methods with less optimism to be susceptible to action shadowing, our Likelihood method nonetheless achieves better stability and performance as shown in Fig. \ref{fig:capture_flag}, which implies that TDL is able to distinguish domain non-stationary from stochasticity as we theorized.
-The spike (and dip) at the beginning seen in Fig~\ref{fig:hys_value} and \ref{fig:hys_usage} is due to immature quantile estimations being used to calculate TDL; during the start of training, these quantile values are guaranteed to represent a valid distribution---they may be aggregated together or even reversed depending on the network initialization.
-As a result, it is unstable to solely use TDL as a decrease rate, a problem which we solved with maximizing with hysteresis parameter $\beta$, but it can can be mitigated using Dynamic Risk Distortion which has an incredibly optimistic distortion during the beginning phase of training.
+Overall, the usage of TDL versus hysteresis $\beta$ increases significantly; as TDL is used when it is larger than $\beta$, which can be considered a lower cap.
+The overall learning rate for negative samples (i.e., those with non-positive TD error) is increased over time, thus adding less hysteresis and optimism to experiences deemed predictable by TDL, eventually theoretically learning unbiased state value estimations \cite{matignon2007hysteretic}.
+While one would expect methods with less optimism to be susceptible to action shadowing, our Likelihood method nonetheless achieves better stability and performance as shown in Fig. \ref{fig:capture_flag}, from which we can deduce that TDL is able to distinguish domain non-stationary from stochasticity as we theorized.
+The spike (and dip) at the beginning seen in Fig~\ref{fig:hys_value} is due to immature quantile estimations being used to calculate TDL; during the start of training, these quantile values are not guaranteed to represent a valid distribution---they may be aggregated together or even reversed depending on the network weight initializations.
+As a result, it is unstable to solely use TDL as a decrease rate, a problem which we solved with maximizing with hysteresis parameter $\beta$, which is essentially a lower bound to prevent the network from terminating the learning process when estimations differ drastically from target estimates.
+This issue can also also be mitigated using Dynamic Risk Distortion (DRD) which can be used to achieve extremely optimistic distortion during the beginning phase of training.
+We discuss empirical improvements of DRD in Section \ref{dynamic_risk}.